hei-school/poja/README.md

 POJA can generate Typescript and Java clients from a given OpenAPI specification.

-If you directly started implementing without specifying, first you shouldn't have done that, second POJA fortunately allows you to generate an OpenAPI specification from your implementation thanks to Spring Doc.
+If you directly started implementing without specifying, first you shouldn't have done that, second POJA fortunately allows you to generate an OpenAPI specification from your implementation using Spring Doc.